FELIPEACASTRO/AIForge/README.md

 **AIForge** is not just a list of links; it is a **structured and didactic learning ecosystem**.
 Our mission is to provide the most comprehensive and well-organized collection of AI resources, enabling anyone, from a curious beginner to a seasoned researcher, to navigate the vast universe of Artificial Intelligence with clarity and purpose.

-This repository has been meticulously curated, validated, and organized to be **50x larger** than other popular AI repositories, with over 25,000 resources across 2,400+ files, and is continuously updated with the latest breakthroughs.
+This repository has been meticulously curated, validated, and organized to be **50x larger** than other popular AI repositories, with over **33,300+ resources** across **10,760 files**, and is continuously updated with the latest breakthroughs.

 ## 🗺️ The Map of the AI Universe: Repository Structure